Frequently Asked Questions

 How do I cancel my policy?

-Just contact us and tell us why you wish to cancel, in most cases we can offer you an alternative solution that may save you money and keep you insured.
+Contact our team and we’ll be able to help you.
+In most cases we can offer you an alternative that may save you money and keep you insured.
 Call us on 0333 400 1646.

 To discuss a request for an outstanding balance please contact us on 0333 400 1646.